eliaspk/Reddit-Gallery-Webapp/README.md

     }
 }
 ```
 Below is the email configuration of the account that sends reset-password and verification emails.
+Located in `settings.py`.
 ```python
 EMAIL_HOST_USER = ''
 EMAIL_HOST_PASSWORD = ''